stephenhutchings/visible-grid/README.md

 ### Tell me more

 Configure as many grids as you want.
-They are saved to `localStorage`, so you can use them on any page your working on.
+They are saved to `localStorage`, so you can use them on any page you're working on.
 Resizing is taken care of automatically, so if you have a responsive set-up simply resize to see the grid at that width.

-Quickly toggle the UI and grid with the “u” and “g” hot-keys.
+Quickly toggle the UI and grid with the <kbd>u</kbd> and <kbd>g</kbd> hot-keys.

 You can reset your storage...